-Why are Keto diets important?
+Why are Keto diets and other low carb diets important and why is papaya keto?
 Let’s see.

 Keto diet favors ketone bodies, a unique type of fuel that is produced by the liver from stored fat.
 Instead of relying on energy from glucose [which comes from carbohydrates like vegetables, grains, and fruits], the body powers itself by burning fat.
 Exciting, right?

 What your typical Keto diet does is reduce carb intake and replace it with fat consumption.
-The drastic reduction in carbs channels your body into a metabolic state referred to as Ketosis.
+The drastic reduction in high carbs channels your body into a metabolic state referred to as Ketosis.

 Once your body enters this metabolic state, it becomes super easy for your body to burn fat for energy.